Scholarships for Broadening Participation in the Sciences 2013

 - Meet Federal eligibility guidelines and requirements to receive financial aid (see www.fafsa.ed.gov)

-- Pursue a Bachelor degree in the sciences (e.g., computer science, chemistry, geology, physics, mathematics, or biology)
+- Pursue a Bachelor degree in the sciences (e.g., computer science, chemistry, digital science (software development), geology, physics, mathematics, or biology)

-- The scholarship guidelines do not allow us to fund students who are pursing a degree towards a medical profession
+- The scholarship guidelines do not allow us to fund students who are pursuing a degree towards a medical profession

 (e.g., public health, pre-med, pre-pharm, or nursing)